Teràpia de Shock

-Teràpia de shock is a Catalan pop-rock band formed in 2006 by residents of les Preses in Garrotxa.
+Teràpia de shock is a Spanish pop-rock band formed in 2006 by residents of les Preses in Garrotxa.
 The band's most famous song "Sense Tu" helped their rise to fame after it appeared on the TV3 series Polseres Vermelles.

 History

 The band was formed in the summer of 2006.
 Ferran Massegú, who already sang in a band with friends, and Jaume Sucarrats, who played the guitar, met to play some songs together.
 It was through these sessions, that songs such as Carla and Sense tu began to surface.
 Gerard López joined the band at the young age of 13.
 Weeks later, the bassist Albert Parés, from Olot, also joined.
 Their first performance was at the student festival in Sant Tomàs, at Kratter's nightclub.
 On the 15th of August, the song Sense Tu was played at a contest in Salitja, where they picked up the award for best group.